 On the topic of shutter speed, why not try playing with the pages to see what shots you can capture?
 These types of shots work really well with plenty of light and shade to add those key lines in your images.

 Consider yourself a regular Mary Berry or Gordon Ramsey.
 Who says your favourite book can’t be a cookbook?
 Get cooking and creative at the same time, two birds and all that.

-As mentioned before, creatively stacking your books, using a mix of colors, and a combination of creative lighting can be really powerful and striking.
+As mentioned before, creatively stacking your books, using a mix of colours, and a combination of creative lighting can be really powerful and striking.

 Reading books with your children, an everyday must.
 Why not capture that magical atmosphere and get your children involved?